chunnodu/blog/content/Celebrating Title blocks.md

 Title: Celebrating Title Blocks
 Date: 2021-02-23
-Tags: Personal, Notes
+Tags: Notes

-I learnt an interesting life lesson from one of the faculty who taught __Engineering Drawing: Computer Aided Design__ in my 2nd year at university.
+I learnt an interesting life lesson from one of the faculty who taught _Engineering Drawing: Computer Aided Design_ in my 2nd year at university.
 When the classes got too rowdy and a lot of students had lost concentration, he would keep reminding us about the tests and exams.
 > "You guys not listening now will **celebrate title blocks** during the exam!"

 When the midterms rolled around the lab was deadly quiet